 North Seattle College and Academy of Rising Educators Partnership

-North Seattle College (NSC) is working in partnership with Seattle Public Schools Academy of Rising Stars (ARE) to create pathways that will allow students to enter our program and earn a Bachelor of Applied Science Degree in Early Childhood Education.
+North Seattle College (NSC) has partnered with Seattle Public Schools Academy of Rising Stars (ARE) to create a pathway allowing students to enter our program and earn a Bachelor of Applied Science Degree in Early Childhood Education.
 Our addition of the ARE program honors our commitment to building a diverse student body and will aim to help close the teacher representation gap at the elementary level.

 Students in this program will be connected to resources they can utilize to support them in applying to master’s in teaching programs, at universities following the completion of their BAS Degree.
 Students who are accepted to the University of Washington’s Masters in Teaching program will be eligible to compete for tuition funding that has been created specifically for this program in partnership with Seattle Public Schools.

 This degree builds off the Academy for Rising Educators Associate of Arts Degree offered at Seattle Central College and funded in partnership with Seattle Public Schools.
-Students must first complete this degree or be referred to us by Program Manager KO Wilson at email@example.com.
+Students must first complete this degree or be referred to us by Program Manager Tristan Wiley at firstname.lastname@example.org.
 If you are not currently a student in the ARE Associate Degree program, please learn more about eligibility for the program.